Desk with Laptop, Calculator, Files and small model of house with epc colours

 Check the PCDB before purchasing a device, and also check with a local Energy Assessor to make sure the device makes a difference to the rating for your property before proceeding.

-WWHRS is essentially a heat exchanger that uses the heat of used waste water exiting a bath or shower, to slightly heat up the incoming cold water feed before it reaches the shower.
+WWHRS is a heat exchanger that uses some of the heat from waste water exiting a bath or mixer shower, to heat up incoming cold water to a mixer shower.

-This type of device can only be recognised in the EPC assessment when fitted to mixer showers.
+WWHRS devices can only be recognised in an EPC assessment when fitted to a mixer shower.

 If I was happy spending the money, I would look first at the Recoup Easyfit+ device.
 This costs around £600 for the device plus fitting.
 The cost per SAP points increase is relatively high but it's another option that could be useful if you are on the threshold of moving up a rating band.